lchamberland/Bond_Lab_Workflows/README.md

 ```

 ### Run illumprocessor
-illumiprocessor can take a while if you are working with low coverage 10X data
+illumiprocessor can take a while if you are working with low coverage 10X data.
+After illumiprocessor finishes you will have a folder called **clean-reads** which contains cleaned R1.fasta.gz and R2.fasta.gz for all paired ends.

 ```
 #!/bin/bash